3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 ### 3.3 Resource Methods

 Mostly implemented, except Resource Locators.
 See sub-sections for details.
-Note that only standard HTTP headers are supported.
+Note that only the standard HTTP methods (GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD) are supported.

 #### 3.3.1 Visibility